Pakistan PM to seek vote of confidence on Saturday after Senate setback | Politics

-"I'm going to seek a confidence motion a day after tomorrow," Khan said in an address to the nation on Thursday.
+Khan and his government had been expected to win the indirect election on the seat, given their coalition's numerical superiority in the lower house of parliament, the electoral college for the vote.
+"I'm going to seek a confidence motion a day after tomorrow," Khan said in a televised address to the nation on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)